Diane Cox Workshop "Artful Women" September 11-13 2017

 Elevating rug-making from a craft to an art form in other people's eyes is also important to her!
 We all know it is an art form, but many still think of it as " women's work/ craftwork/ a hobby".

 The healing power of sitting with a group of women, and the way rug-hooking can empower women, giving them self esteem and self belief, and the way it forges bonds and friendships .....
 All are priceless and wonderful.

 This is a 3 day workshop based around the female figure, in which you will create your own artwork, and then translate it into a rug.

 We will use collage to create our designs, and learn how to incorporate other elements, such as stitch and applique, into our rugs to give them more depth, meaning, and originality.

 You do not have to be able to draw, and no art experience is necessary!
 That is the beauty of it!

 It will be a relaxed and creative few days, with the emphasis on exploration, fun and a free approach.

 Workshop Includes Tea, Coffee, Treats.
-A list of materials to bring will be provided by email upon registration.
+A list of materials to bring will be provided by email by mid August.
 Some materials will be sold at our Boutique.

 THERE ARE NO REFUNDS FOR CANCELLED REGISTRATION